Cluster of Excellence Frankfurt Macromolecular Complexes: Research into autophagy

 During selective autophagy, cargo is specifically targeted for degradation, and distinct cargo receptors have been described that regulate selectivity.
 This process is facilitated by autophagy receptors specifically recognizing and binding their cargo, and delivering it to the phagophore.
 In humans, there are six different LC3/GABARAP proteins, which play a central role by connecting nascent autophagosome membranes and cargo-loaded autophagy receptors to facilitate engulfment, sometimes mediated or supported by additional adaptor proteins.

 CEF scientists showed that GABARAP proteins are not only involved in autophagy but also in the ubiquitin-dependent degradation of TIAM1.

 Breakthroughs were achieved in how cells fight intracellular pathogens and how intracellular bacteria try to evade these counter measures.
 The kinase Tbk1 was identified as important for mediating optineurin based xenophagy to remove the bacteria from the infected cells.

 Using mass spectrometry, a global analysis of the ubiquitinome of Salmonella-infected cells was carried out, that enabled CEF scientists to identify specific targets of bacterial ligases that are secreted into the cellular cytoplasm by the pathogens.

 CEF scientists also revealed the molecular mechanism of a novel type of phosphoribosyl-linked serine ubiquitination by the effector SdeA of the pathogen Legionella, which is very different from the canonical lysine-based ubiquitination mechanism.

 They further showed that another effector of Legionella bacteria, SidJ, opposes the toxicity of SidE in yeast and mammalian cells.

 Mass spectrometry analysis revealed that SidJ is a glutamylase that modifies the catalytic glutamate in the mono-ADP ribosyl transferase domain of the SdeA, thus blocking the ubiquitin ligase activity of SdeA.

-They further discovered that reticulontype proteins act as ER-specific autophagy receptors and simulated their effect on the membrane curvature.
+They further discovered that reticulon-type proteins act as ER-specific autophagy receptors and simulated their effect on the membrane curvature.